 How do flowers and other plants know when to start growing in the spring?
 How do farmers know when it is safe to plant their crops?
 Soil temperature plays an important role in both of these decisions.
 Each spring, soil is heated from above by warmer air and by solar radiation.
-Once the soil reaches a certain temperature, it is time to plant and grow.
+Once the soil reaches a certain temperature, farmers can plant their crops and plants start to grow.

 Soil temperature changes more slowly than the air temperature, so there is always a lag time between the extremes of air temperatures and soil temperatures.
 Because of daily temperature fluctuations, the soil could be cooler than the air in the daytime and warmer than the air in the nighttime.

-In this experiment, you will use Temperature Probes to monitor the soil temperature at three different depths.
-A lamp and a bowl of ice will be used to simulate day and night over a two-day period.
+In this experiment, you will use temperature probes to monitor the soil temperature at three different depths.
+A lamp and a bowl of ice will be used to simulate day and night.
 You will observe how soil temperatures vary at different depths and the timing of these variations.